Imaging Core Lab Services for Medical Device Trials

 - Cervical & Lumbar Lordosis

-- Implant component alignment
+- Implant subsidence

 - Cup anteversion